loykin/apirun/README.md

 Notes:

+- **Store Management**: All store settings are now exclusively managed via config files.
+The `--no-store` CLI flag has been removed for better consistency.
-- If store.type is omitted or set to sqlite, apirun stores workflow history in a local SQLite file under < migrate_dir>/apirun.db by default.
+- If store.type is omitted or set to sqlite, apirun stores workflow history in a local SQLite file under <migrate_dir>/apirun.db by default.
 You can override the path via store.sqlite.path.
 - To use PostgreSQL, set store.type to postgres and either:
     - provide store.postgres.dsn directly, or
     - provide the component fields (host/port/user/password/dbname[/sslmode]) and a DSN will be constructed.
+- **Stateless Mode**: Set `store.disabled: true` to run migrations without persisting any state (replaces `--no-store` flag).
 - The migration history schema is initialized automatically by the library (no external migration tool needed).
 - Advanced: you can customize table names via store.table_prefix (derives three names automatically) or by setting store.table_schema_migrations, store.table_migration_runs, and store.table_stored_env individually (explicit names take precedence over the prefix).
 - You can inspect current/applied versions with: `apirun status --config <path>`.

 ### Body templating default